hlascelles/karina_personal_website/_posts/misc/2021-10-06-phd-survival-guide.md

 These are the five skills I found most valuable while doing a PhD:

 1. **Adjusting your mental zoom level.** Often you'll be faced with a task so big that you'll just sit and stare at it without making any progress for days.
-In that case, instead of hiding behind a mountain of relevant papers that you absolutely have to read, you should zoom in on a particular doable sub-sub-problem of a sub-problem of a problem you are addressing.
+In that case, instead of hiding behind a mountain of relevant papers that you absolutely have to read, you should zoom in on a particular doable sub-sub-problem of a sub-problem of a problem you are working on.
 Find something that can be done in less than a day and enjoy the feeling of having made some progress.
 This [blog post][2] describes the value of focussing on making progress on the problem instead of on solving the problem.

     Often you'll feel like you've been doing something for weeks and you still feel stuck.
 At that point you should zoom out and remind yourself what is the big problem you are working on.
 Are the details you are concerned with really important?
 Did you have in mind a couple of ways to approach the problem and now you are stuck on one of them?
 What achievable goals do you have to complete to be able to move on?
-Ultimately, no matter what's happening in your field or with your project, you have to submit your thesis, graduate and build your path into the future the way you want it to be.
+Ultimately, no matter what's happening in your field or with your project, you have to submit your thesis, graduate and build your path to the future you want to have.
 Find a way to get yourself unstuck by looking at the big picture, even if it's not a pretty picture, and making a concrete plan.

     An advice you'll probably not hear from anyone else - read "The Martian" book.
-It wasn't intended that way, but the book touches on some many aspects of a PhD life - longing for guidance and support from your supervisor, longing for your supervisor to stop telling you what to do, feeling lonely, surmounting despair, bad situations getting worse, staying organised and creative, and finally a happy ending.
+It wasn't intended that way, but the book touches on many aspects of a PhD life - longing for guidance and support from your supervisor, longing for your supervisor to stop telling you what to do, feeling lonely, surmounting despair, bad situations getting worse, staying organised and creative, and finally a happy ending.

 2. **Navigating the ocean of papers.** It will take time to learn to distinguish good papers from bad papers.
 An obvious one is if you see the words "we hope" in the methods section, but most of the time it will take more skill to judge the paper correctly.
 It doesn't help that [often bad papers are cited more frequently than good ones][3] and hence are easier to find.
 A good place to start is from a good review paper of your field, from there you can go both backwards (the papers they cite) and forwards in time (the papers that cite this paper, which you can find through Google Scholar "cited by" feature).